hotei/mdserver/README-mdserver.md

 ### Features

-* Standalone webserver executable is about 7.5 MB
 * Serves files with the following extensions
  * .md
  * .mdown
  * .markdown
+* Standalone webserver executable is about 6.5 MB with go 1.4.2
+* supply a list of dirs if you want to exclude them from processing
 * port number served is easily changed - default is 8281 (a random pick)
 * can be run at "localhost" if appropriate (more secure, but can't be used from other computers)
+* refreshes list every 5 minutes (setable)

 ### Limitations